Journal of Qualitative Research in Health Sciences

 Results: Findings from FGDs and interviews reveal two themes: community perceptions of the impact of climate change on health and educational media on climate change impacts.

-Conclusions: The expected media indicate that videos and leaflets are required, and direct education is preferred.
+Conclusion: The expected media indicate that videos and leaflets are required, and direct education is preferred.

 Keywords